dencelkbabu/GalaxyBuds-OpenTrack-Bridge/README.md

 - [ ] OpenXR output for VR mods
 - [ ] System tray icon for easy control
 - [ ] Auto-reconnect on Bluetooth disconnect
-- [ ] Configuration file for axis mapping/sensitivity
+- [ ] Configuration file for sensitivity tuning